 Contact us for more information at firstname.lastname@example.org

-The waves of the frame are created with leather molding, also called wet forming process, a procedure in which the leather is soaked to make it pliable and easy to shape and thus, mold into a variety of forms.
+The frame is created with leather molding, also called wet forming process, a procedure in which the leather is soaked to make it pliable and easy to shape and thus, mold into a variety of forms.
 The sculpture has been molded with a gouge and a cobbler's knife on natural leather of 3 mm thickness.
-The background of the picture is painted in oil on wood.
+The background of the picture is painted in oil and wax on leather.
 Signed by artist.

 The Florentine artisan, Marco Giusti, has exhibited his works in numerous art galleries in Milan and Florence, among which Palazzo Corsini and the Stazione Leopolda are to mention, and still represents excellence in the field of leather sculpture.